 POWER IN GENERAL

-I personally favor a combination of power sources, but also believe you should plan for total lack of alternative power source by acquiring alternate heating, lighting, and cooking sources.
+I personally favor a combination of power sources, but also believe you should plan for total lack of commercial power source by acquiring alternate heating, lighting, and cooking sources.
 When I lived in the cabin, I did not have nor did I generate electrical power; rather, I found work-arounds to make life comfortable.
 I even purchased a butane curling iron.
 I used battery-powered, propane, kerosene and propane lights, plus kerosene heater, woodstove, and propane stove for heating and cooking.
-I had battery-operated radios and a cell phone will a roof antenna plus 12-volt deep cycle marine battery for power backup.
+I had battery-operated radios and a cell phone with a roof antenna plus 12-volt deep cycle marine battery for power backup.
 I took my collection of rechargeable batteries to work every day for a refresh!

 If you're only planning for a short-term power source a generator would appear to be the obvious choice.
 You can continue to use your electrical implements and appliances, though not everything-all-the-time-all-at-once.
 You can run your refrigerator and freezer at regular intervals to keep your food fresh.
 You can run your furnace and air conditioner for some degree of temperature regulation.
 You can run your water pump if you have well water, and your water heater to keep hot showers coming.
 You can have lights and all if you wish.